cabalamat/catwiki/data/catwiki/home.md

 # <i class='icon-icon_e600'></i> CatWiki Home Page

-CatWiki is a very simple wiki that stores its articles as text files.
+CatWiki is very simple wiki software that stores its articles as text files.
 It was originally called *SiteBox*.

 ## Features